Programme of events

 Understanding how galaxies are made is one of astronomy’s greatest puzzles.
 Join us to find out how we use computer simulations to test how galactic ingredients and violent events combine to shape the life history of galaxies, and make your own galaxy in the computer.

-Natural Disasters!
-(Durham University Earth Sciences)
+Exploring Earth Sciences (Durham University Earth Sciences)

 Modelling the Invisible (Durham University Institute for Particle Physics Phenomenology)